You can upload data from Excel and CSV files to eazyBI and then create reports, charts and dashboards from these data.

-If there are no columns mapping errors then source file import will be started in background and you will see file import status (and how many rows are imported) which will automatically refresh.
+If there are no column mapping errors then source file import will be started in the background and you will see file import status (and how many rows are imported) which will automatically refresh.

-If there will be any errors during source file import then it will stop on first error with Error status.
-You can click on Error link to see detailed error message.
-Detailed error message will show line number together with line content and information about the error.
-Most frequent error is invalid quotes inside quoted string (in CSV files you should double quotes inside quoted string) or non-English character encoding (not in UTF-8 encoding).
+If there will be any errors during source file import then it will stop on the first error with the Error status.
+You can click on the Error link to see the detailed error message.
+The detailed error message will show the line number together with the line content and information about the error.
+The most frequent error is invalid quotes inside a quoted string (in CSV files you should double quotes inside the quoted string) or non-English character encoding (not in UTF-8 encoding).

 Replace or delete source files

-If you have error in source file then you can fix it and upload file again with the same file name - you will need to confirm that you really want to replace uploaded file.
-When you will import replaced file then at first all previously imported rows from previous file will be deleted and after that rows from new file will be imported.
+If you have an error in the source file then you can fix it and upload the file again with the same file name – you will need to confirm that you really want to replace the uploaded file.
+When you will import the replaced file then at first all previously imported rows from the previous file will be deleted and after that rows from the new file will be imported.

 You can replace also successfully imported source files.
-E.g. if you regularly perform full export of your data from some source system then you can always use the same source file name and replace previous version with new one and replace all imported data with new.
+If you regularly perform full export of your data from some source system then you can always use the same source file name and replace the previous version with the new one and replace all imported data with new.

 You can also delete either successfully imported files or files in error status.
-When deleting source file you need to specify if you want to delete just source file or to delete also from data cube all imported data from this source file.
+When deleting the source file you need to specify if you want to delete just the source file or to delete also all imported data from this source file into the data cube.

 Import additional source files

-If you will import additional data with the same source file structure (e.g. if you each day, week or month import new data for this time period) then use unique file name for each time period.
+If you will import additional data with the same source file structure (e.g. if you each day, week, or month import new data for this time period) then use a unique file name for each time period.

-If new source file has the same structure (same column names and data types) as existing imported file then columns mapping will be copied from already imported file.
-After clicking on Preview button you will be able to import it by clicking Start import button.
+If the new source file has the same structure (same column names and data types) as the existing imported file then columns mapping will be copied from the already imported file.
+After clicking Preview you will be able to import it by clicking Start import.